Nándor Tánczos

 Nándor Steven Tánczos (/ˈnɑːndɔːr ˈtɑːntzɒʃ/, Tánczos Nándor; born 29 May 1966) is a New Zealand social ecologist, researcher, educator, activist and political commentator.
-He is currently a councillor in the Whakatāne District Council.
+He is the mayor of Whakatāne.
 He is also co-director of He Puna Manawa social and political change agency.

 Tánczos was a member of the New Zealand Parliament from 1999 to 2008, and represented the Green Party as a list MP.

 Early life

 The younger of two sons, Tánczos was born in King George Hospital, London, and lived in Ilford, Hackney, and Clayhall prior to the family's emigration to New Zealand after Christmas 1973.

 Tánczos's Hungarian-born father fled after the suppression of the Hungarian Revolution of 1956; his South African-born mother is Cape Coloured and has Khoi, Dutch, and German ancestry.

 The family returned to England, where Tánczos studied journalism at Darlington Polytech.
 While living in County Durham he got involved in supporting the 1984–85 Miners' Strike by collecting support funds.
 He later said, “That was the first time I’d ever seen the police used so explicitly as a political force.
 What I saw in Britain was the police used to destroy a movement.”
 He also got involved in the anti-nuclear and peace movements, and regularly visited Molesworth Peace Camp.

 He attended the Stonehenge Free Festival in 1984 and joined the Peace Convoy the following year.
 He was at the Battle of the Beanfield and featured in the BBC 2 documentary about those events, 'Trashed'.
 He returned to New Zealand in 1986.

 Tánczos has a Permaculture Design Certificate, a Diploma in Sustainable Land Management from Carrington Polytech, a Bachelor of Social Sciences and a Post Graduate Diploma in Management and Sustainability from Waikato University and a certificate in Te Reo Māori me Ōna Tikanga from Te Whare Wananga o Aotearoa.